nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User types in the kind of task that he wants to list
-2. BucketList outputs all the information with regards to the task the user queries
+2. System outputs all the information with regards to the task the user queries

 **Extensions**
 User enters the wrong task format
-BucketList shows the expected task format
+System shows the expected task format
-BucketList prompts user to re-enter the task
+System prompts user to re-enter the task
-The specific task name or filter cannot be found BucketList informs the user that the specific task/filter cannot be found
+The specific task name or filter cannot be found System informs the user that the specific task/filter cannot be found

 >Use case ends.